-- 5. Ensure all parties to the case are provided full disclosure about Concurrent Planning and explain the process to all CFT members, and address the following: - a.
+- 2. Determine whether any of the mandatory or potential Concurrent Planning Indicators are present within five (5) business days of removal or opening a case; - a.
+Continue with regular case procedure if there are no indicators present, or - b.
+Staff the case with the FCM Supervisor if one (1) or more potential indicators are present to determine the appropriateness of Concurrent Planning for the child and family, or - c.
+Follow the Concurrent Planning procedures outlined below if one (1) or more mandatory indicators are present. - 3.
+Ensure all parties to the case are provided full disclosure about Concurrent Planning, explain the process to all CFT members, and address the following: - a.
 The detrimental effects out-of-home placement may have on a child and the child's need to obtain permanency as quickly as possible, - b.
-Parental rights and responsibilities and outcomes that may occur as a result of parental action or inaction with respect to the Case Plan/Prevention Plan, c.
-Services and supports available to the family, including the role of the CFT.
+Parental rights and responsibilities and the outcomes that may occur as a result of parental action or inaction with respect to the Case Plan/Prevention Plan, - Services and supports available to the family, including the role of the CFT.
 See policies 5.07 Child and Family Team Meetings and 5.10 Family Services for additional information, and d.
-Permanency plan options and the time limits to achieve permanency.
+Permanency plan options, time limit to achieve permanency, and whether a proposed change to the permanency plan goal of reunification should be considered and recommended to the court if little or no progress is made at six (6) months postdisposition.

-Note: Services available to an incarcerated parent should be considered as part of the Case Plan/Prevention Plan.
+Note: Services available to a parent who is incarcerated should be considered as part of the Case Plan/Prevention Plan.